dmbarbour/wikilon/docs/CommandLine.md

 Command Language for Awelon (claw) is a syntactic sugar and editable view for AO.
 Claw semantics is a trivial expansion into AO bytecode, and this expansion is reversible, such that we may view and edit AO bytecode as claw code.

-Claw is simple, flexible, and highly extensible.
-While designed primarily for command line interfaces, extensions have the potential to make Claw suitable for many other environments including visual programming (cf. *Visual Claw* below) and more conventional block structured programming (cf. *Block Structured Programming* below).

-*Aside:* My mental image of an Awelon mascot is an owl.
-I was thinking of an owl's claws when I named this.
-But it strikes me now that this also serves as a weak allusion to concatenative programming languages Cat and Kitten. :)

 ## Claw Code

 General points to help guide the design: